 * Movement inspires rallies in numerous cities

-* “Anarchists” wear black bandanas in some locations
+* “Anarchists” wear black bandannas in some locations

 * Packets of harmless white powder mailed to N.Y. banks

-NEW YORK/OAKLAND, Calif., May 1 (Reuters) - Occupy Wall Street protesters smashed windows in Seattle, fled police on scooters through the streets of New York and clashed with officers in Oakland on Tuesday in May Day demonstrations intended to revive their movement against economic injustice.
+NEW YORK/OAKLAND, Calif., May 1 (Reuters) - Occupy Wall Street protesters smashed windows in Seattle, were chased through New York streets by police on scooters, and clashed repeatedly with officers in Oakland on Tuesday in May Day demonstrations intended to revive their movement against economic injustice.

 Inspired by the Arab Spring, the Occupy Wall Street movement captured world attention last year with a campaign decrying the gap between rich and poor and a political system and tax structured tilted toward the wealthiest 1 percent.

-Thousands packed New York’s Union Square in a festive atmosphere with Rage Against the Machine guitarist Tom Morello leading a sing-along.
+In New York, where the Occupy movement began last September, thousands packed New York’s Union Square in a party-like atmosphere with Rage Against the Machine guitarist Tom Morello.

 “It’s definitely a restart for Occupy Wall Street,” said Lily Schwarzbaum, 21, who is from New York but studies in Montreal, Canada.
 “Occupy Wall Street has been very conscious of making it a kick-off.”

-Occupy Cleveland canceled its events “out of respect for the city” after U.S. authorities announced the arrest of five self-described anarchists in the Cleveland area on suspicion of plotting to blow up a four-lane highway bridge over a national park.
+In that vein, Occupy Cleveland canceled its events “out of respect for the city” after five self-described anarchists were arrested on suspicion of plotting to blow up a four-lane highway bridge over a national park.

-Occupy Cleveland said in a statement the men arrested were associated with their movement but that “they were in no way representing or acting on behalf of Occupy Cleveland” and that the group was committed to non-violent protest.
+Occupy Cleveland said in a statement the men arrested were associated with their movement but that “they were in no way representing or acting on behalf of Occupy Cleveland.”
+The group said it was committed to non-violent protest.

-Although labor unions rejected pleas from leaders of the Occupy movement for a general strike, and demonstrators backed off a pledge to occupy San Francisco’s Golden Gate Bridge, activists hailed the day’s events as a step forward in the movement that had grown inactive and cash poor since capturing world attention last fall.
+Although labor unions rejected pleas from leaders of the Occupy movement for a general strike, forcing demonstrators to abandon a plan to shut down San Francisco’s Golden Gate Bridge, activists hailed the day’s events as a step forward for a movement that had grown inactive and cash poor since capturing world attention last fall.